Deeper and Deeper: Release and critical reception

 In Australia and most European countries, "Deeper and Deeper" was released as the official second single from the Erotica album on November 17, 1992; in the United States, it was released on December 8.
 It was then included on Madonna's second compilation album, GHV2 (2001).
 Upon release, the song was met with generally positive reviews from music critics.
 J. Randy Taraborrelli, author of Madonna: An Intimate Biography, noted it was a "change of pace from the title track.
 A straight-ahead house groove in the tradition of the funkiest New York clubs".
-Similarly, Billboard's Joe Lynch expressed that "if 'Erotica' was a bold sonic departure for Madonna, the second single, 'Deeper and Deeper', found her in more familiar disco and house territory".
-Also from Billboard, Larry Flick stated that "the chorus embeds in your brain upon impact", and highlighted the "Vogue" sample as "one of the song's cooler moments".
+Similarly, Billboard's Joe Lynch expressed that, "if 'Erotica' was a bold sonic departure for Madonna, the second single, 'Deeper and Deeper', found her in more familiar disco and house territory".
+Also from Billboard, Larry Flick stated that, "the chorus embeds in your brain upon impact", and highlighted the "Vogue" sample as "one of the song's cooler moments".
 On his review of Erotica, the magazine's Paul Verna referred to "Deeper and Deeper" as a "playful disco-throwback".
 AllMusic's Stephen Thomas Erlewine considered it among Madonna's "best and most accomplished music".
 For Rolling Stone, Arion Berger highlighted the track as one of the album's "pure disco" moments that do not need "emotional resonance to make them race".

 Anthony Violanti from The Buffalo News compared "Deeper and Deeper" to the work of Donna Summer.
+In this vein, Matthew Rettenmund, author of Encyclopedia Madonnica, said it was the singer's take on "Never Can Say Goodbye".
 J. D. Considine, from The Baltimore Sun, called it "explosive, exultant", and one of Madonna's best singles.
 Slant Magazine's Sal Cinquemani deemed the single "both a product of its time and a timeless Madge classic", as well as one of the singer's "gems" that "get lost to pop history".
-In another occasion, Cinquemani said that it is "one of the few tracks from Erotica not weighed down or muddled by Pettibone's gritty production" that that sounds equally good today to how "it did nearly a decade ago".
+In another occasion, Cinquemani said that it is "one of the few tracks from Erotica not weighed down or muddled by Pettibone's gritty production" that sounds equally good today to how "it did nearly a decade ago".
 Entertainment Weekly's David Browne opined the single "whooshes like a subway train going express at 4 a.m.".
 Charlotte Robinson of PopMatters hailed it a "great pop song about the importance of listening to Mom and Dad's advice".
 For Q's Phil Sutcliffe, "Deeper and Deeper" was the biggest surprise on Erotica that "could be mistaken for a bopalong tribute to Kylie".
 At Blender, Tony Powers considered it one of the album's standout tracks.
 Music writer James Masterton praised Madonna for returning to the "basic pop/dance she does best", but felt the song did not have "chart topping potential".
-Barbara Walker, writing in the Sun-Sentinel, opined that "the set's showcase dance track, 'Deeper and Deeper', never quite takes off", and deemed the "Vogue" sample lazy.
+Barbara Walker, writing in the Sun-Sentinel, opined that, "the set's showcase dance track, 'Deeper and Deeper', never quite takes off", and deemed the "Vogue" sample lazy.
 In a less favorable review, Cashbox's Randy Clark dismissed its "soulless and formulaic disco/kiddie-pop sounds dating back to 'Into the Groove'" and "simpleton Madonna lyrics [and] overdone melodic phrases".